Bears are out and about again, but feeding them is no favor.

 Mark Ternent, Pennsylvania Game Commission black bear biologist, said that bear sightings are common at this time of year.

 Food is scarce for bears until vegetation leafs out.
 Meanwhile, don't let your backyard become a bear buffet.
-Act now to keep bears from becoming a nuisance all summer.

 Bears that wander near homes are less likely to stay